dcaba/slides/src/180612_transformingImagesAtScaleWithGo/6_future.md

 ## Simulating dependencies failures

-[Hoverfly](https://github.com/SpectoLabs/hoverfly): similar in concept to the Simian Army from Netflix, but especiallized in API degradations
+[Hoverfly](https://github.com/SpectoLabs/hoverfly): similar in concept to the Simian Army from Netflix, but specialized in API degradations